reowst/sdk/USAGE.md

 At this point the client and server are exchanging packets between each other, but these packets are not accelerated yet.

-In this non-accelerated 'direct' mode, Network Next simply prefixes your existing packets with a zero byte:
+In this non-accelerated, Network Next simply prefixes your existing packets with a zero byte:
 ```
 [0](regular UDP payload)
 ```

+We call this 'direct mode', and it's what Network Next does by default.

 ## 2. Create an account on our web portal

-To get acceleration for your application, you need access to our web portal:
+To get acceleration for your application, you first need access to our web portal:

 https://app.v3.networknext.com